Ngai-Lam-Chou/2420-Assignment-1/README.md

 		- Install some initial packages
 		- Add a public ssh key to the authorized_keys file in your new users home directory
 		- Disable root access via ssh
-## Creating a SSH keys on local machine
+## Creating a SSH keys on local machine[^1] [^9]
-SSH protocol allows you to send commands to a computer safely with unsecured network.
+SSH is a protocol allows you to safely send commands to a computer over an unsecured network.
 It uses cryptography to encrypt and authenticate the use connection between devices.
 It is a common way for managing computer remotely (Usually between client and server).

-The way of encrypting is like putting the following items as a box with a lock to your friend (public key).
-Only your friend have the key to unlock the box( private key).
+You can think of SSH keys like a locked box: the public key is like giving your friend a box to which only they have the key (the private key) to unlock.

 1. Open Terminal.